Surface energy: Assessment

+Measurement

+Contact angle

 The most common way to measure surface energy is through contact angle experiments.
 In this method, the contact angle of the surface is measured with several liquids, usually water and diiodomethane.
 Based on the contact angle results and knowing the surface tension of the liquids, the surface energy can be calculated.
 In practice, this analysis is done automatically by a contact angle meter.

 There are several different models for calculating the surface energy based on the contact angle readings.
-The most commonly used method is OWRK which requires the use of two probe liquids and gives out as a result the total surface energy as well as divides it into polar and dispersive components.
+The most commonly used method is OWRK, which requires the use of two probe liquids and gives out as a result the total surface energy as well as divides it into polar and dispersive components.

 Contact angle method is the standard surface energy measurement method due to its simplicity, applicability to a wide range of surfaces and quickness.
 The measurement can be fully automated and is standardized.

-Measuring the surface energy of a solid – other methods
+In general, as surface energy increases, the contact angle decreases because more of the liquid is being "grabbed" by the surface.
+Conversely, as surface energy decreases, the contact angle increases, because the surface doesn't want to interact with the liquid.

+Other methods

 The surface energy of a liquid may be measured by stretching a liquid membrane (which increases the surface area and hence the surface energy).
 In that case, in order to increase the surface area of a mass of liquid by an amount, δA, a quantity of work, γ δA, is needed (where γ is the surface energy density of the liquid).
 However, such a method cannot be used to measure the surface energy of a solid because stretching of a solid membrane induces elastic energy in the bulk in addition to increasing the surface energy.